tribe

 2. (synecdochically) A tribal nation or people.

-3. (derogatory) A nation or people in an area considered culturally primitive, such as Africa, Australia or Native America.
+3. (informal, derogatory) A nation or people considered culturally primitive, as may be the case in Africa, Australia or Native America.

 4. A socially cohesive group of people within a society.